Transforming Data

 You can check functions available in a function group by typing dot (".") after the function group name (no space in between)

-Built-in function groups
+Built-in function groups - reference

 Nussknacker comes with the following function groups: